cwoebker/.com/_posts/2012-01-05-unix-zshell-reloaded.markdown

 This file is pretty self explanatory.
 Two of the most important customization options are themes and plugins.
 The creator's theme is the default when first installed and only one plugin is active.

-For plugins I suggest you walk through the [plugin directory] or the [plugin wiki] and check out what is available and just add whatever you think is needed to your config.
+For plugins I suggest you walk through the [plugin directory] or the [plugin wiki] and check out what is available and just add whatever you think is needed to your configuration file.

 #### Extending Oh My ZSH